-The president-elect is encouraged to participate in some institutes each year in order to enhance knowledge and experience of the world of Rotary, and to provide opportunities for Rotary leaders at the zone level to gain greater knowledge and insight into the current and future directions of Rotary.
-It is, however, recognized that, given the president-elect's many duties and commitments, the president-elect may only be able to attend portions of institutes.
-(June 1998 Mtg., Bd.
+The president-elect is encouraged to participate in some institutes, however, it is recognized that, given the president-elect's many duties and commitments, the president-elect may only be able to attend portions of institutes.
+(May 2023 Mtg., Bd.
 Dec.
-348)
+143)